CelestialBlade1/ChatterBox-CS251/README.md

 #### Made by Aman, Aditya and Vijay.

 ## Dependencies:-
-    1. Working installation of Postgres and a database named ChatDB.
+    1. Working installation of Postgres (run on 15) and a database named ChatDB.
     2. pyDH library for end to end encryption of messages.
     3. Select Library for multiplexing of sockets.
-    4. kbhiT library to detect keyboard hits.
+    4. kbhit library to detect keyboard hits.

 ## The Basic Idea:
 ![image](https://user-images.githubusercontent.com/105475348/203462031-232b8b42-2596-4dc7-a262-75d1321301b6.png)